Moe1401/hiking-guide/README.md

 ## Description

 Hiking trails app/site was created with the outdoors lovers in mind.
 Looking for the best hiking trails in MN?
-Whether you're getting ready to hike, bike, trail run, or explore other outdoor activities.
+Whether you're getting ready to hike, bike, trail run, or explore other outdoor activities within each trail.
 Enjoy hand-curated trail maps.

 ## Installation